axonepro/sdk-ooti/README.md

 axonepro.com can not be copied and/or distributed without the express permission of AXONEPRO.

-# HOW PUBLISHED IN PYPI
+# HOW TO PUBLISHED IN PYPI
 French tuto: https://sametmax.com/creer-un-setup-py-et-mettre-sa-bibliotheque-python-en-ligne-sur-pypi/

 Twine documentation: https://twine.readthedocs.io/en/latest/